Permanently Set Java PATH Variable on Ubuntu 22.04 Easy Setup

 When you type a Java command, such as Java or Javac, the Ubuntu system searches through directories listed in the PATH variable to find the corresponding executable file.
 By setting the Java PATH variable, you ensure you can run Java commands from any directory in the terminal without specifying the full path to the Java executable.

-Now you can follow the rest of the article to see how to Set Java PATH Variable on Ubuntu 22.04 permanently.
+Now you can follow the rest of the article on the Orcacore website to see how to Set Java PATH Variable on Ubuntu 22.04 permanently.

 Quickly Set Java PATH Variable on Ubuntu 22.04 Permanently